 These services (for example, PayPal and NoChex) are quick and convenient, and they usually offer buyers and sellers some protection against fraud, non-delivery and problems with goods.
 Users generally have to provide some evidence of identity and/or financial standing.
 Claims may be made against you through the service's own protection scheme or, if the payment was funded by debit or credit card, via chargeback.

 An escrow service aims to protect sellers from non-payment, and buyers from fraudulent or unsatisfactory sellers.
 The buyer makes a payment to the service, which then holds the money until the seller confirms safe receipt of the goods or services in accordance with the contract.
 Once this is confirmed the seller is paid.
 Where a dispute arises the money is normally held until the dispute is resolved, either through alternative dispute resolution or the courts.
 This option can provide some reassurance to both buyers and sellers.
-Always use an escrow service that is authorised by the Financial Conduct Authority, as scammers (both buyers and sellers) will sometimes suggest using an 'escrow service' which turns out to be a fraud.
+Always use an escrow service that is authorised by the Financial Conduct Authority, as scammers (both buyers and sellers) will sometimes suggest using an 'escrow service' that turns out to be a fraud.

-Sales at internet auction sites are covered by the full range of trading standards laws.
+Sales at internet auction sites and marketplaces are covered by the full range of trading standards laws.
 These laws are mostly intended to protect the public as a whole, and not to provide redress to individual consumers.
 The rules include the following.

 Using false or misleading descriptions about your goods or any aspect of your business is prohibited by law.
 In addition, any misleading omission in the description of goods is also an offence.
 For more information see 'Consumer protection from unfair trading' and 'Business-to-business marketing'.

 It is a criminal offence to sell counterfeit goods and to sell unauthorised copies of copyright work (such as audio and video recordings or computer software and games).
 See 'Intellectual property'.